Slick Rick: Legal issues

 In June 2002, Walters was arrested by the Immigration and Naturalization Service (INS) as he re-entered the United States through Florida after performing on a Caribbean cruise ship.
 He was promptly told that he was being deported under a law allowing deportation of foreigners convicted of felonies.
 Walters was refused bail for 17 months and was released on November 7, 2003.
-In October 2006, the Department of Homeland Security began a new attempt to deport Walters back to the United Kingdom, moving the case from the United States Court of Appeals for the Second Circuit based in New York to the more conservative Eleventh Circuit.
+In October 2006, the Department of Homeland Security began a new attempt to deport Walters to the United Kingdom, moving the case from the United States Court of Appeals for the Second Circuit based in New York to the more conservative Eleventh Circuit.
 The court is based in Atlanta, Georgia, but the trial was expected to proceed in Florida, where immigration agents originally arrested Walters.

 On May 23, 2008, New York Governor David Paterson granted Walters a full and unconditional pardon on the attempted murder charges.
 The governor was pleased with his behavior since the attempted murders.
 Slick Rick volunteered his time to mentor kids about violence.

-Later career and life

-Walters married Mandy Aragones in April 1997, four years after the couple met at a Manhattan nightclub.
-The performer has two children from a previous relationship.
-The couple have donated about a dozen items from Walters' collection to the Smithsonian National Museum of African American History and Culture.